Help Your Horse Stay Warm This Winter With Nutritional Support

 In Ayurvedic medicine, winter is the time of Vata: cold, wind, dry.
 To counteract Vata, we need foods that increase warmth, circulation, and hydration.

 Keeping horses warm in winter means providing imperative circulatory support — as is maintaining good “digestive fire,” an Ayurvedic term for healthy absorption and digestion of food and nutrients.
-Hydration, omega 3s, and vitamin E are also great additions in your horse’s diet during the winter months.
+Hydration, omega 3s, and vitamin E are also great additions to your horse’s diet during the cold season, helping keep them warm in winter months.

 In this article: